 This is actually the key reason to migrate from WordPress.
 WordPress has a lot of themes and plugins to choose from but if you want to change something, say you want the logo to be some pixels down then it becomes a hassle.

 I have discarded many themes in WordPress for not being customizable.
 Most of the free themes come with a foooter with links to the theme designer.
 We can remove it in the code but once you update the theme, it will start showing up again.

 If you have ever visited a WordPress site (I bet you’ve) you will see something like this happening.

-Since WordPress is easy to use and there are gazillion plugins available to do these kind of pop-ups, top-bars and other ridiculous bars.
-Many people use these features as they like screwing up their readers experience.
+Since WordPress is easy to use and there are gazillion plugins available to emulate these kind of pop-ups, top-bars and other ridiculous bars.
+Many people use these features as they like, screwing up their readers experience.

-May be it is good with most users but when I see a pop-up I will look for the close button before reading anything on it.
+May be it is ok with most users but when I see a pop-up I will look for the close button before reading anything on it.